StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 "I'm here," he said, muffled by the couch cushion.
 Feenious lifted himself up, put his hat back on, and smiled to the concerned adventurers in front of him.
 "Sorry, I wasn't expecting you at the front door.
 Why didn't you come back via the chair portal?"

-"We were supposed to use the chair again?", Mareak asked.
+"We were supposed to use the chair again?"
+Mareak asked.
 "How were we supposed to that?"
 As he spoke, Yannhorn and Darella sat down in their usual spots while Mareak continued to stand to avoid sitting right next to Feenious.

 Feenious laughed.
 "Quite obvious, really.
 You just needed to find the original spot you came into the plane from and rearrange yourselves in the same position."
 Mareak gave him a look of confusion and skepticism but said nothing.
 Feenious continued without acknowledging him.
 "So did you find it?"